asd123www/nanoGPTJAX/README.md

 ## Assignment(100 points)

-Your assignment is to understand the training computation and profile & analysis the memory and latency.
+This assignment aims to help you understand the computation involved in LLM training and to profile and analyze its memory usage and step latency.

 ### Part1(20 points)

 This part is write-up only, you don't need to run any experiments.
-Your task is to explain the forward computation in `block_forward`, including the shapes of the model weights and forward activations (e.g., the output of `attn_forward`).
+Your task is to explain the forward computation in `block_forward` inside `model.py`, including the shapes of the model weights and forward activations (e.g., the output of `attn_forward`).
 Your write-up should also describe the underlying computation, such as how self-attention is computed.
 When discussing tensor shapes, use the terminology and parameter names defined in the configs.
    ```
    model:
       seqlen: 2048